OpenRailAssociation/technical-committee/project-proposals/stage-1/Trainpositioning.md

 - **MIT**: polars, proj4rs, tracing, PyO3 (Rust/Python crates)
 - **Apache-2.0**: Apache Arrow (Rust)
 - **BSD-2-Clause**: Leaflet.js (JavaScript, bundled in the web application)
+- **CDLA-Permissive-2.0**: webpki-root for CA

 No copyleft (GPL/LGPL) dependencies are used.

-A GitHub action has been configured to generate an SBOM and check the licenses as suggested by Openrail's onboarding manual.
+A [GitHub action](https://github.com/Matdata-eu/tp-lib/actions/workflows/sbom.yml) has been configured to generate an SBOM and check the licenses as suggested by Openrail's onboarding manual.

 ## Are any trademarks associated with the project?